 Dealing with a smelly pet or can't stand the smell of fresh paint?
 Look no further than your kitchen to keep these annoying odours at bay.

 If you’re about to cook fish but are worried about the scent lingering on your hands afterward, halve a lemon and rub your hands with the cut ends before handling fish.
-If the smell persists after you’ve finished cooking, scrub wet hands with baking soda and rinse with warm water.
+If the smell persists after you’ve finished cooking, get rid of the odours on your skin by scrubbing wet hands with baking soda and rinse with warm water.

 Keep your garbage can smelling fresh by sprinkling baking soda in the bottom each time you change out the bag.
 Baking soda is one of the most effective natural deodorizers out there and will prevent the area from smelling.

-Here are more brilliant uses for baking soda around your house.
+Here are more brilliant uses for baking soda.

 To prevent the smell of fried fish from permeating your kitchen days after cooking, add a dollop of peanut butter to the oil before frying.

 New research shows that these kitchen objects harbour the most germs.

 Put a bowl of white vinegar out in your kitchen next time you fry something using grease.
 The vinegar will absorb the stench and prevent an unsavoury smell from emanating through your kitchen.
 Alternatively, simmer the vinegar once you’re done cooking for an even stronger deodorizer.

 Try out these other household uses for vinegar.